RivanParmar/neon/README.md

 # Neon
-This is an Android application built with Java that demonstrates the use of **Arm Assembly** (leveraging **Arm® Neon™** SIMD technology) for high-performance image processing filters.
+This is an Android application built with Java that demonstrates the use of **Arm® Assembly** (leveraging **Arm® Neon™** SIMD technology) for high-performance image processing filters.
 C++ acts as middleware, bridging the Java application layer and the low-level Assembly implementations.

 # ✨ Features